joshmarinacci/tinytracker/readme.md

-edit .env to include your github app credentials
+edit .env to include your github app credentials and a comma separated list of github usernames who are allowed to access the data